jsunca/Lego-FLL-2020-2021/README.md

 - Other store may sell less.

 ## 2020-2021 Session Lego Package
-- about 40 US dollars + shipping
+- About 40 US dollars + shipping

+## Team Registration Fee
+- About 60 dollars to share together

 # Timeline
-## 2021 May or June sumbmit final solutions
+- 2021 May or June sumbmit final solutions

 # Objective
 - Can you help them create new, fun ways for ever yone to get moving?